19sunil/SmartDocs-AI/README.md

 ## Technologies Used
 - Python
 - Sentence Transformers
-- FAISS (vector similarity search)
+- FAISS (vector similarity search)  FAISS is used locally to simulate vector storage, while Endee would be used in production.
 - NumPy
 - Endee (conceptual vector database integration)